osohq/oso/docs/content/any/project/changelogs/NEXT.md

 #### Other bugs & improvements

 - The python library will no longer call `repr` on every object passed into a query.
-Instead, instance reprs will be calculated when needed (during a log, debug, or error event).
+Instead, instances will be stringified only when needed (during a log, debug, or error event).
   - This leads to a performance improvement when you have instances with heavy `repr` calls (e.g. when `repr` requires a round-trip to the database).